|Cover of programme, Galway Races, 1969|

 That ride upon horses."

-Within the archives of the Hardiman Library is a race card from the centennial meeting of the Galway Races.
-The 1969 meeting marked 'a century of racing at Ballybrit' and in particular, its centrepiece event, the Galway Plate.
+Within our collections is a race card from the centennial meeting of the Galway Races.
+The 1969 meeting marked 'a century of racing at Ballybrit' and in particular, its centerpiece event, the Galway Plate.
 The programme includes a note on the history of the races written by Christy Townley, then Librarian of the Hardiman Library, U.C.G., as the University was then known.

 |Entrants in Galway Plate, 1969|